7.1K Views 1 year ago

 1. Fiber-Rich Fruit

-Energy-packed choices like dates, figs, raisins and prunes are all good choices since they’re packed with antioxidants, filled with soluble fiber for good heart health, cholesterol and digestion, and they’re also really high in B vitamins and magnesium to assist with energy production.
-Their potassium content is an extra bonus since it lowers high blood pressure.
+Energy-packed choices like dates, figs, raisins, and prunes are all good choices since they’re packed with antioxidants, filled with soluble fiber for good heart health, cholesterol and digestion, and they’re also really high in B vitamins and magnesium to assist with energy production.
+Their potassium content is a bonus since it lowers high blood pressure.

 2. Almonds